 Lean Construction Education

-If you’re looking to develop expertise in lean construction, there are numerous educational materials available to assist.
+If you’re looking to develop expertise in lean construction, numerous educational materials are available to assist.
 Touchplan is proud to offer an extensive list of topics covered through the blog, lean construction case studies to add value and insight into the learning process, lean learning downloadable modules and other published custom articles.
 Touchplan has also invested in hiring some of the premier lean leaders in the world to further the mission of lean construction and support customers.

 In addition, organizations like the Lean Construction Academy provide a lean construction guide to give students an idea of the coursework and what it entails.
 The lean construction books PDF is available to help students study without additional expense.